Vederand/CIT_effectiveness_case_study/README.md

 # Selenium Python scripts for automating test cases.
+# Test suits written manually and generated with CIT.
+# Results of testing

 ## Contains scrips to automate test cases of "Anki" web-based application.
 Both tests generated manually and with the help of CIT.